Learn About Being a Chief Marketing Officer

 Usually works indoors and spends the majority of time looking at a computer screen to conduct market research, collect and analyze data, and generate reports

-Usually works typical business hours of 8 a.m. to 5 p.m.
-Monday through Friday, with some occasions to work into the evenings or over weekends when facing tight deadlines
+Usually works typical business hours of 8 a.m.-5 p.m.
+Monday-Friday, with some occasions to work into the evenings or over weekends when facing tight deadlines

 Employs moderate amounts of travel to satellite offices and client sites